LostQuasar/BrokeViewer/README.md

 # Broke Viewer

-A thisiswhyimbroke imspired wishlist viewer for obsidian.
+A thisiswhyimbroke inspired wishlist viewer for obsidian.

-## TODO:
+## TODO

 - Fix bug where app does not load changes from settings (unless closed and re-opened)
 - Fix bug where list does not load when restarted (unless closed and re-opened)
 - Add text when no list items are shown